Gwenio/synafis/README.md

 ## Building

-The 'ninjagen.rb' Ruby script for generating the build files for the project.
+The 'setup.js' Node script for generating the build files for the project.

-Pass '--config' to create a default build configuration file (config.json).

-After editing 'config.json', run the script with '--project' to generate the files for Ninja.
+Run node -- setup.js --help to get a list of command line options.

+Create and fill out 'config.json' to configure the generated build file.

 Finally run Ninja in the directory containing the generated files.

 ## Requirements

-- Ruby 2.2 or higher with the 'yajl' gem installed.
+#### Setup.js Requirements

+- Node 10.0 or higher.
+- command-line-args 5.0.2
+- command-line-usage 5.0.5
+- jsonfile 5.0.0
+- lodash 4.17.10
+- asyncmachine 3.4.1
+- superstruct 0.6.0
+- neo-async 2.6.0 (async can be substituted if the require line is changed.)

+#### Build Requirements

 - Ninja version 1.7 or higher.
 - C++ Compiler (MSVC 2017 is the current baseline for expected standard support).